 - An evaluation rating of 4.7

-- Teaching at least five designation classes per year through an instructor license or HBA licensee,
+- Teaching at least three designation classes per year through an instructor license or HBA licensee

 - Completion of an education engagement audit form